-Coffee Beans: The beans are on the supports at the top of the trees.
-They are 3D-printed spheres in PLA material with a diameter of 42 mm and a weight of 12 ± 4 grams.
-The spheres are different colors, each symbolizing a degree of coffee bean development.
+Coffee Beans: The beans are located on the supports at the top of the trees.
+They are 3D-printed spheres in PLA material with a diameter of 42 mm and a weight of 12± 4 grams.
+The spheres are different colors, and each one symbolizes a degree of coffee bean development.